jimweirich/rspec-given/README.md

    clauses do not produce dots in the Progress format, nor do they appear in the documentation, html or textmate formats (options -fhtml, -fdoc, or -ftextmate).

+1. Like _Then_ clauses, _And_ clauses must be idempotent.
+That means they should not execute any code that changes global program state.
+   (See the section on the _Then_ clause).

 The choice to use an _And_ clause is primarily a speed consideration.
 If an example group has expensive setup and there are a lot of _Then_